Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 }

-Now just create your Social logins methods that would be called once you click the button
+Now just create your Social login methods that will be called once you click the button

 googlelog(): void {